furdog/generic_can_filter/README.md

-# WIP
-Ongoing heavyly work in progress.
-Project is not ready at all.

-# Generic can filter
-This project implements generic CAN2.0 filter software for various vehicles:
-	- Renault Kangoo ZE
-	- Leaf (ZE 0)
-	(more will be added in the future)

-## Features (Work in progress)
-- ~BMS monitor that collects various battery variables in real time~ (Not yet present)
-- ~Suppress various errors (low SOH, low SOC, Isolation errors, etc.)~ (Not yet present)
-- Highly precise, integer arithmetic charge counter (overrides BMS counter)
-- ~BMS emulator~ (planned in future / hardcore testing) (Not yet present)
-- User friendly Web interface
-- 100% MISRA compliance (only for platform independent code)

-## TODO
-- ~Convert various can loggers data to RAW can data~ (CANARY logs are currently supported)
-- Decode RAW can data and print all variables (using codecs) (WIP)
-- Implement simple journaling system to monitor any events and changes in data (WIP)
-- Enhance network dialog, so websocket host could be changed

-## Project structure
-`libraries` contains various (either git or local libraries).
-`platform` platform specific implementation of can filter (arduino, test, etc).
-`vehicles` vehicle specific implementation of can filter.
-`setup.sh` main setup script that downloads and prepare neccessary git libs.

-the `vehicles` contains subdirectories with codecs (CAN2.0 coders-encoders for specific vehicle)

-## Future considerations and project vision in general
-Safety and determinism are main priority.
-100% compliance with MISRA.

-There's NO guarantee that the project is safe per se, as the author, furdog, is not competent at creating such software.
-The author assumes that code designed with safety critical concerns will be more easily accepted and processed in the future.
-It's also convenient that the code written with consideration of high standards will be much more bug prone than ordinary software.

-The `vehicles` directory MUST be renamed to something more generic, since this CAN filter will be targeted for more devices in the future.

-CAN filter for each vehicle is planned to have the next subsystems:
-- `Codec` - low level CAN message coder/encoder which is accessed by all LAYER1 modules
-- `Monitor` - monitors vehicle, deduces its version and tracks operational context in general
-- `Filter` - uses monitored data to override CAN messages, should consider context
-- `Emulators` - Various emulators that reproduce or even implement vehicle modules behaviour, like BMS, ECU, BCB, etc..
-- `Proxy` (or `Telemetry`) - simplifies and unifies acces to vehicle data, by making high level generic interface

-The can filter itself MUST implement next subsystems:
-- `Filesystem` - Restores all the settings saved on startup.
-- `Transport` - Abstraction over specific transmission protocol (for example websockets)
-- `Udev` - Based on input data deduces target vehicle, it also may be preconfigured, loaded from filesystem, or changed by user
-- `User interface server` - UI server which runs directly on target MCU and uses `Proxy` of specific vehicle to exchange data with UI client

-The remote (controlling) device must implement such modules:
-- `User interface client` - UI client which runs on remote device (Currently only WEB ui is planned)

-The user interface should be as generic as possible.
-UI Data MUST be generated automatically based on proxy output.
+# Generic CAN Filter
+This project implements generic CAN2.0 filter software for various vehicles, with a focus on determinism, safety, and re-usability.
+It is currently a work in progress and not ready for production use.

+---

+## Features
+* **Current:**
+    * Highly precise, integer arithmetic charge counter (will override BMS counter).
+* **Planned:**
+    * BMS monitor that collects various battery variables in real-time.
+    * Suppress various errors (low SOH, low SOC, Isolation errors, etc.).
+    * BMS emulator.
+    * User-friendly Web interface.
+    * 100% MISRA compliance for platform-independent code.

+---

+## Supported Vehicles
+* Renault Kangoo ZE
+* Nissan Leaf (ZE 0)
+* *More vehicles will be added in the future.*

+---

+## Project Structure
+* `libraries`: Contains various (either git or local) libraries.
+* `platform`: Platform-specific implementation of the CAN filter (e.g., arduino, test).
+* `vehicles`: Vehicle-specific implementations, including CAN2.0 codecs.
+* `setup.sh`: The main setup script to download and prepare necessary git libraries.

+---

+## Project Vision & Architecture
+Safety and determinism are the main priorities.
+The project aims for 100% compliance with MISRA and is designed with safety-critical concerns in mind to ensure robustness and reliability.

+The `vehicles` directory will be renamed to a more generic name in the future, as this CAN filter will be targeted for more devices.

+Each vehicle's CAN filter is planned to have the following subsystems:
+* `Codec`: Low-level CAN message coder/encoder.
+* `Monitor`: Monitors the vehicle, deduces its version, and tracks the general operational context.
+* `Filter`: Uses monitored data to override CAN messages, considering the vehicle's context.
+* `Emulators`: Various emulators that reproduce or implement vehicle module behavior (e.g., BMS, ECU, BCB).
+* `Proxy`: Simplifies and unifies access to vehicle data by providing a high-level generic interface.

+The main CAN filter itself will implement these core subsystems:
+* `Filesystem`: Restores all saved settings on startup.
+* `Transport`: An abstraction layer over specific transmission protocols (e.g., WebSockets).
+* `Udev`: Deduces the target vehicle based on input data.
+It can also be pre-configured, loaded from the filesystem, or changed by the user.
+* `User interface server`: A UI server that runs on the target MCU and uses the vehicle's `Proxy` to exchange data with a UI client.

+---

 ## Dependencies
- - POSIX utils, bash
- - git
+* `POSIX` utilities
+* `bash`
+* `git`

+---

 ## Notes
-Active work in progress.

-There's already two CAN filters that do all of that (though they're closed source).
-In general the codebase was a total mess (due to tight timelines and solo support).
-This project aims to reingineer all my workings and make them usable by broad public.
+This project aims to re-engineer previous workings to make them more usable and accessible to the public.
+There are two existing closed-source projects that perform similar functions.
+This project offers an open-source alternative.

-I don't guarantee that i finish this project at all.
+* **Disclaimer:** This project is for educational and experimental purposes only.
+It has not been certified for safety-critical applications.
+Use at your own risk.
+The author is not liable for any damages or issues arising from its use.